svandermeulen/evolutionary-triangles/README.md

 # evolutionary-triangles
-Drawing a input image using only triangles that evolve
+Drawing an input image using only triangles that evolve